NVentimiglia/Unity3d-Async-Task/README.md

 Part of the Unity3d Foundation toolkit.
 A collection of utilities for making high quality data driven games. http://unity3dFoundation.com

-- **Console** : A in game terminal for debugging !

-- **Tasks** : An async task library for doing background work or extending coroutines with return results.
+- [**Tasks**](https://github.com/NVentimiglia/Unity3d-Async-Task-) : An async task library for doing background work or extending coroutines with return results.

-- **Localization** : Supports in editor translation, multiple files and automatic translation of scripts using the [Localized] annotation.

-- **Messenger** : Listener pattern.
+- [**Messenger**](https://github.com/NVentimiglia/Unity3d-Event-Messenger) : Listener pattern.
 A message broker for relaying events in a loosely coupled way.
 Supports auto subscription via the [Subscribe] annotation.

+- [**Terminal**](https://github.com/NVentimiglia/Unity3d-uGUI-Terminal): A in game terminal for debugging !

-- **Injector** : Service Injector for resolving services and other components.
+- [**Injector**](https://github.com/NVentimiglia/Unity3d-Service-Injector): Service Injector for resolving services and other components.
 Supports auto injection using the [Inject] annotation

+- **Localization** : Supports in editor translation, multiple files and automatic translation of scripts using the [Localized] annotation.

 - **DataBinding** : For MVVM / MVC style databinding.
 Supports the new uGUI ui library.